 We all need a plan or strategy for getting ahead in the world, for ensuring our own happiness.
 In fact, we all have an approach.
 Whether we go to the trouble of making it conscious or merely allowing it to unfold on its own.
 One way allows our short-term urges to direct us.
-The other our well thought out plans.
+The other, our well thought out plans.
 Either way, we all have a strategy.

-What we get in life & how we feel emotionally, reflects our activities, habits, & how we spend our time.
+What we get in life & how we feel emotionally, reflects our activities, habits, thoughts & how we spend our time.
 Our activities will get us what we want, won’t they?
 Getting what we want is the same as getting where we want to go, isn’t it?
 Our desires point us in the right direction, so we’ll end up happy and have achieved.
 Right?
+Not necessarily.

 If we don’t stop to reflect and to plan out what we have to do to achieve our long-term goals, we’re more likely to end up pushing them further away, substituting them with short-term immediate gratification.
 When we say “yes” to one thing, we are also saying “no” to something else.
 Immediate gratification can become addictive, but it can only get in the way and block us from the ultimate goals of life we deeply yearn for.
 By living life spontaneously, just responding to the day-to-day pressures of life, we don’t stop to plan, days come and go, and we wonder why life is the way it is.

 Resentments develop aimed at those we see who seem to have what we want.
 But there was a strategy that was carefully considered for them, somewhere along the line.
-Make no mistake, when I say carefully considered, I am not referring to a moment in time when they were so mad, that they swore to their self that they would never again, ever . . .
+Make no mistake, when I say carefully considered, I am not referring to a moment in time when they were so mad, that they swore to their selves that they would never again, ever . . .

-That’s just not a strategy.
+That’s just not a good strategy.
 It’s not even a poor strategy.
 What it is, is just a highly emotionally bound declaration, that lacks the very “stuff” which defines a strategy.
-Our strategy requires a calm, cool mind that can reflect, deliberate and tap into critical, innovative thoughts and ideas that foster a future that the most ardent critics would applaud.
+Our strategy requires a calm, cool mind that can reflect, deliberate, and tap into critical, innovative thoughts and ideas that foster a future that the most ardent critics would applaud.
 In a nutshell, an angry declaration defines only what not to do.

-Ask yourself, “can any of us really make a determined commitment to maintaining such characteristics and desires?”
+Ask yourself, “can any of us really make a determined commitment to maintaining a healthy relationship with someone who maintains a narcissistic personality?”
 “Can two narcissists maintain a happy relationship together?”
-It’s like living the “survival of the fittest” life.
-No caring, love, or support.
+It would be like living the “survival of the fittest” life.
+No caring, love, or support, only competition.
 So perhaps it’s doable, just not desirable.

-I bring these concepts to your attention, because, we should really and seriously consider them, at least for as long as it took me to write and edit this post, shouldn’t we?
-Our strategies are affecting the quality of our lives.
+I bring these concepts to your attention for a chance at greater happiness.
+Because, I strongly believe that we should seriously consider them, at least for as long as it took me to write and edit this post.
+Am I right?
+Our poorly considered visions and inconsistent strategies are affecting the quality of our lives.

 I don’t know about you?
 But from time to time, I get urges.
 They’re not all healthy for me or good for my relationships.
-If I allowed my life to be guided by these urges, I’d be alone, obese and suffer from numerous chronic physical illnesses.
+If I allowed my life to be guided by these urges, I’d be alone, obese, and suffer from numerous chronic physical illnesses.